 The eldiaro.es website doesn’t provide a link to the original article in English.
 So, before you start, google the English version of the article.
 This way you can make sure you have your comparative text for when you complete your translation.
 Start by selecting an article in Spanish.
 Next, google: Guardian + writer’s name + something from the headline that you think the English article must contain.
 It shouldn’t be too hard to find it.

-More mock papers to come in future posts.
-Sign up to my newsletter to get notifications about new posts and mock DipTrans past papers.
+Sign up for our newsletter in the sidebar to get notifications about new posts, translation challenges and mock DipTrans past papers.

 5. EUR-Lex for legal parallel texts, also useful for technical areas